Aiman217/sbds-ml-model/README.md

 # SBDS-ML-Model
-# Flask Project

-This is a Flask project that demonstrates how to run a Flask app in Visual Studio Code.
+This is repository for ML Model deployment used on SBDS.

 ## Requirements

-- Python 3.x
+- Python 3.10
 - Virtualenv (optional)
 - Flask